Zensey/go-archetype-project/README.md

  * Makefile
  * statical code analyzers & checkers,
  * local GOPATH and workplace
- ** dependecies got & stored locally and separately from sources
+ * dependencies got & stored locally and separately from sources
  * use of go dep to automatically find dependencies

  * stringer generator